 How to Correctly Roll a Kayak

 Whether you are just learning how to kayak Las Vegas or you are a seasoned pro, it’s important that you know how to safely maneuver your boat when you are out on the water.
 No matter what your experience level is with kayaking, one important skill that you will want to learn is how to roll a kayak.
-Rolls vary in their level of difficulty, and they are designed for beginners through pros.
+Rolls vary in difficulty, and they are designed for beginners through pros.

 Why Learn to Roll a Kayak?